davinharding/multisig_wallet/README.md

-# multisig_wallet
+# Davin's Multi-Sig Wallet

-Multisignature wallet written in Solidity
+A multisignature wallet smart contract written in Solidity with a React UI.